Zenkin/pixhawk/README.md

 4. Run the script in a bash shell:

         source ubuntu_sim_nuttx.sh
-    wait a few minutes ~ 5-10 min
+    Wait a few minutes ~ 5-10 min, after restart your computer to complete installation of PX4 development toolchain